henkelmax/modrepo/docs/minecraft/voicechat/api/examples.md

 if (channel == null) {
     return;
 }
-channel.setCategory(MUSIC_DISC_CATEGORY); // The category of the audio channel (registered in the previous code snippet) channel.setDistance(100); // The distance in which the audio channel can be heard
+channel.setCategory(MUSIC_DISC_CATEGORY); // The category of the audio channel (Registered in the previous code snippet) channel.setDistance(100); // The distance in which the audio channel can be heard
 ```